Understanding the specifics of the tariff actions can help importers prepare for what’s to come

 Predictably, China responded to the U.S. tariffs with tariffs of its own and launched a dispute at the World Trade Organization.
 Effective February 10, 2025, China has imposed a 15% tariff on coal and liquified natural gas imports from the U.S., as well as a 10% tariff on crude oil, agricultural machinery and large-engine cars.
 This was largely as symbolic gesture on the part of Beijing as these products are exported to China by U.S. companies in relatively small volumes.

 The USMCA has been a massive boon to trade across North America, but using the trade deal requires a fair bit of administrative oversight.
 That administration costs time and money.
-The tariff threat made many question the value of continuing to use the trade deal.
+Initially, the tariff threat made many question the value of continuing to use the trade deal.

 Not knowing makes planning difficult.
 But there are actions businesses can take even without knowing the specifics of what might come in early March.

-- Look at liquidity: Will you have sufficient financial resiliency to withstand the immediate impact of tariffs?
+Look at liquidity: Will you have sufficient financial resiliency to withstand the immediate impact of tariffs?
 If not, you may need to secure additional sources of capital.
 This also applies to import surety bonds, the value of which may need to be increased to account for the surge in duty outlay.
+For more information about the impact of tariffs on surety bonds, please click here.

 Candace Sider is Vice President, Government and Regulatory Affairs, North America, at trade services firm Livingston International.